iboyko21/frontend-application-design/chapter5/README.md

 The first endpoint we will tackle is the endpoint to fetch a single list with items.

-The `TodoApi` object will define a method `getList` that takes a list `id` as an argument and returns a `TodoList` object.
+The `TodoApi` object will define a method `getList` that take  `listId` as an argument and return a `TodoList` object.

-Setup a unit test `api/TodoApi.test.ts` file with a test *"The TodoApi should convert /lists/:listId into a TodoList"*.
-The second argument to `it` (the function) will need to be declared as `async` because `TodoApi` is going to use asynchronous functions when fetching data from the server.
+Setup a unit test `api/TodoApi.test.ts` file with a test *"The TodoApi getList function should return a TodoList"*.
+The second argument to `it` (the test function) will need to be declared as `async` because `TodoApi` is going to use asynchronous functions when fetching data from the server.

 There is a useful library named `nock` which we will use to emulate the server.
 Install nock with the command `npm add -D nock`